Kolten Wong Player Props: Mariners vs. Guardians

 Kolten Wong At The Plate

-- Once in six games this year, Wong got a hit, but he had just one in that game.
+- Once in seven games this year, Wong got a hit, but he had just one in that game.

-- He has not hit a home run in his six games this year.
+- He has not hit a home run in his seven games this year.

 - Wong has driven in a run in one game this season.

-- He has scored in three of six games so far this year.
+- He has scored in three of seven games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.